 It’s always beneficial when both spouses can commit to the counseling process, but that isn’t always possible.
 Sometimes it’s a scheduling issue, an issue of work, or because the other person believes he or she doesn’t need to come to counseling.
 But a lot people can benefit from coming to marriage counseling, even if their spouse doesn’t join them.
 Don’t let the other person’s inability or refusal to come hold you back.

-Zakk’s approach to marriage counseling is to help each spouse find peace in their relationship by helping each person to see their part in the situation and they can make it better.
+"I help each person find peace in their relationship by seeing their part in the situation and how they can make it better."

-Jordan’s approach to marriage counseling is to help spouses find compromise in disagreements, hope in their hurting, and reigniting the spark in their relationship.
+"I help couples find compromise in disagreements, hope in their hurting, and help people reignite the spark in their relationship."